“Stars don’t beg the world for attention; their beauty forces us to look up.”

 - Volunteer to lead meetings.

 - Spearhead an exciting project, delegate responsibilities to team members, and give them positive feedback to coach them along.
+Promote yourself to your dream job by taking on the responsibilities you really want.

 If you take these steps, you’re sure to stand out at work.
 How you approach success makes a difference—you won’t be passively waiting for it, but actively reaching for it.
 That will mark you as a leader in the eyes of your boss and other decision-makers.
 In turn, this will boost your job security and lead to exciting opportunities for promotion.